mozbrick/brick/README.md

 ## Skins

 Each component in Brick can be skinned by creating a new folder in the `./skins/` directory and then creating a Stylus file with the name of the component you wish to style.
-Once you've created an alternate style for a particular element, you can build it by using the `--skin=` parameter with `grunt build` or `grunt build-dev` commands.
+Once you've created an alternate style for a particular element, build it by using the `--skin=` parameter with `grunt build` or `grunt build-dev` commands.
 All other components will use the default styles if a custom style is not provided.

 ```
   grunt build --skin=solo